mnikander/lab/0005-three-address-code/readme.md

 type Add = [ {tag: 'Add'}, Register, Register, Register];
 ```

+Another possiblity could be to input the code in the array representation, and then translate it directly to the object notation for analysis and evaluation.
+That's a straight-forward 1:1 translation which is easy to implement.

 Overall, it's probably easiest to just use the TypeScript objects.
 Even if it comes at the expense of some verbosity, it does introduce a lot of clarity, is simple to use, and does not require any extra functions.
+It the more compact representation is desired, then inputing arrays and doing the 1:1 translation to objects, is a good option.
+Either way, analysis and evaluation will work on the object-based representation of 3-address code.

 ### Exiting vs. Returning